 - ComicFury as Matt Comics.
 I happen to be the author of The Redac, if you like crazy Life Embellished webcomics.

-- DeviantArt as Hellfire-Herschel (I don't go on this site as often as I'd like, but I still occasionally check it)
+- DeviantArt as Hellfire-Herschel.
+(I don't use it very often, but still occasionally check it)

 Folders full of stuff